-Posts about “knowledge”
+Posts tagged “knowledge”

 You can know the name of a bird in all the languages of the world, but when you’re finished, you’ll know absolutely nothing whatever about the bird … So let’s look at the bird and see what it’s doing — that’s what counts.
 I learned very early the difference between knowing the name of something and knowing something.